tarantool/nginx_upstream_module/README.md

 ## Protocol

-  Module expects json posted over HTTP POST in request body.
+  The module expects JSON posted with HTTP POST and carried in request body.

   Server HTTP statuses

-    OK - response body contains result or error;
+    OK - response body contains a result or an error;
-         error may appear only if something happened within Tarantool, for instance: 'method not found'.
+         the error may appear only if something happened within Tarantool, for instance: 'method not found'.

     INTERNAL SERVER ERROR - may appear in many cases, most of them is 'out of memory' error;

-    NOT ALLOWED - POST requests only are allowed.
+    NOT ALLOWED - in reponse to anything but  a POST request.

-    BAD REQUEST - json parse error, empty request body, etc.
+    BAD REQUEST - JSON parse error, empty request body, etc.

-    BAD GATEWAY - lost connection with Tarantool server(s);
+    BAD GATEWAY - lost connection to Tarantool server(s);
-                  Since both (i.e. json -> tp and tp -> json) parser works async, this error may appear if 'params' or 'method' not exists in structure of incoming json, see protocol description for more details.
+                  Since both (i.e. json -> tp and tp -> json) parsers work asynchronouly, this error may appear if 'params' or 'method' do not exists in tbe structure of incoming JSON, please see the protocol description for more details.

-                  Notice.
-This behavior will change in future.
+                  Note: this behavior will change in  the future.

 ### Input JSON form